J&K Sikh Body Seeks Imposition Of Inter Caste Marriage Act And Anti-Conversion Law

-Following the recent controversy over the conversion and marriage of ttwo Sikh girls to Muslims, All Parties Sikh Coordination Committee, a Kashmir based Sikh organization, has called for implementing Inter Caste Marriage Act and Anti-Conversion Law in Jammu and Kashmir to avoid such controversies.
+Following the recent controversy over the alleged conversion and marriage of two Sikh girls to Muslims, All Parties Sikh Coordination Committee, a Kashmir based Sikh organization, has called for implementing Inter Caste Marriage Act and Anti-Conversion Law in Jammu and Kashmir to avoid such controversies.

 “The Sikh community in Jammu and Kashmir has been living in harmony with the majority Muslim community,” the APSCC said.